Beneath their 'Type-A' reputation, Kirkland associates are just “normal people who like to work hard.”

 Summer program components:

 Kirkland offers summer associates a realistic view of their future as lawyers at the firm.
-From day one, summer associates are allowed to choose challenging assignments that are of interest to them through Kirkland’s open assignment system, including pro bono matters.
-Each office offers summer associates substantive, practicespecific training, writing workshops and numerous seminars on a variety of topics.
-Kirkland also hosts ample social events for summer associates.
-By the time they leave the firm, summer associates have a feel for Kirkland people, practice areas and culture and have a foundation on which to choose Kirkland to begin their careers.
+Summer associates are allowed to choose challenging assignments that are of interest to them through Kirkland’s open assignment system, including pro bono matters.
+Each office offers summer associates substantive, practice-specific training, including a mock trial, negotiation workshops and presentations on a variety of topics.
+Kirkland also hosts ample social events for summer associates to help them get to know our attorneys and their fellow summer associates.
+By the end of the summer program, summer associates have an understanding of Kirkland’s culture and practices, which gives them a strong foundation on which to begin their career at Kirkland.